7 Best Affordable Condo Insurance Companies of 2026

 An HO-6 policy is an insurance term that refers to condo insurance.

-HO-6 and condo insurance are often used interchangeably to refer to the same insurance product.
+HO-6 and condo insurance are often used interchangeably for the same product.

 Condo insurance also covers co-ops and townhouses.